ALL THAT HAS BEEN:

 July and August

-Every Thursday, Friday and Saturday, 11 am - 3 pm, through Labor Day weekend. $10 per person.
-No reservation is necessary.
+Every Thursday, Friday and Saturday, 11 am - 3 pm, through Labor Day weekend.
 Self-guided tours will be available on Thursday, July 4th.
+Saturday, July 6 will have a 1pm and 2pm self-guided tour available (guided tours at 12pm and 3pm will be available).

 Private guided tours are available on weekdays through November 15.
 Reservation required.
 Subject to availability.
 A private tour is $150 for up to 5 people or $30 per person for groups of 6 or more.